arnavmeduri/cs372-final-project/config/prompts.md

 - Use clear sentences and explain financial terms briefly when you introduce them.
 - Maintain a neutral, explanatory tone focused on education instead of advice.

-Your report in RAG mode should be clearly more detailed, more specific, and more evidence based than the report generated in No-RAG mode.
-The difference should be obvious to a reader who compares the two.
+Your report in RAG mode should be clearly more detailed, more specific, and more evidence based.
 ```

 ---